ada-u/brewery/README.md

 ## Brewery

-`brewery` is a tool to simply dump a Brewfile.
+Brewery is a tool to simply dump a Brewfile.

 ## Install